 The liver is responsible for the production of bile, proteins for blood plasma, glucose, and cholesterol.
 The bile your liver produces helps break down fats in the small intestine and take away waste.
 The proteins needed for blood plasma are also made in the liver and consist of fibrinogen, prothrombin, and albumins.
 The first two proteins are coagulation components that aid in the blood-clotting process, while albumins maintain the blood’s environment to keep blood cells at an even hydration level.
 The production of cholesterol and other proteins help transport fats throughout the body.

-The liver helps keep your blood sugar levels even.
+The liver helps keep your blood sugar levels steady.
 It produces and distributes glucose depending on your body’s needs.
 When you eat, your liver holds onto sugar, or glucose, to use as fuel for a later time.
 If there is little to no sugar present in your body but your organs and red blood cells need it, your liver produces another kind of fuel called ketones derived from fats.
 A low level of insulin in your body is what triggers this process called ketogenesis.

 The liver acts as a storage unit holding your glucose supply, nutrients, minerals such as iron and copper, and vitamins A, D, E, K, and B-12.
 Many of these components are collected from blood passing through the hepatic duct.
 This function of the liver ensures that a constant supply of these essential nutrients will be provided to the body’s tissues when they need it.